 Attendance of up to one week (Student treated as a no-show)

 Attendance of any part of the second week

 Week three

 Week four

 Week five

-Attendance of more than five weeks
+Attendance of more than five weeks no refund

 The withdrawal date used in determining the appropriate refund rate will be the date on file in the Registrar's Office.
 Withdrawing can also affect a student's financial assistance.
 Please refer to the financial assistance section of this catalog.
-Room and Board charges for students living in College Housing will be pro-rated based on the official date of withdrawal within the five week withdrawal period.
-Students who live in a Greek house must contact the sorority or fraternity for their refund.
-No-show students will receive a 100% refund of room and board.